5ko99/Android_Demo/README.md

 # Android_Demo
 <i>This is my demo repository where I upload my Android work for education.
-This is not project.<i> </br>
+This is not project.</i> </br>

 <b>Folders</b> </br>
 1.Android Text(Java) - Contain text files that says how to work </br>